No one learns algebra in Class I, Pant will improve gradually as wicketkeeper: Saha | Sports-Games

 Both Pant and Saha have been picked for the first two Tests in the home series against England next month and it remains to be seen whether the team think tank will play the veteran as a specialist wicketkeeper.

-Saha feels stand-by captain Ajinkya Rahane's success mantra was staying calm even in the toughest situations.

 ''He goes about his job with a cool head.
-Like Virat, he too has full of belief in his players.
+Like Virat, he too has full belief in his players.
 Unlike Virat, he never shows any excitement. ''Approach is a bit different, Rahane stays calm always, never loses temper.
 He knows well how to motivate the players.
 That is his success mantra.''
-PTI TAP PDSPDS
+PTI TAP PDS PMPM

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)